PuzzleTakX/flutter_stepindicator/README.md

 ## Example

-For a complete example of using the NavigationView package, refer to the [example](https://github.com/PuzzleTakX/flutter_stepindicator/tree/master/example) provided.
+For a complete example of using the FlutterStepIndicator package, refer to the [example](https://github.com/PuzzleTakX/flutter_stepindicator/tree/master/example) provided.

 ## License